Follow Sharna on Instagram

 In 2006, famed choreographer Jason Gilkison chose Burgess to go on tour with the hit dance sensation Burn the Floor.
-She had the incredible privilege to tour the world with them for six years.
+She had the incredible privilege of touring the world with them for six years.
 This was after she was living in London for two years following her competitive career, which included collecting numerous titles around the globe and appearing in a U.K. tour with the theater show Simply Ballroom.

 Burgess also had guest appearances on Dancing with the Stars Australia and So You Think You Can Dance Holland.
 Moreover, she was the assistant choreographer to Gilkison on So You Think You Can Dance in the U.S. and Australia for many years.
 In 2009, Burn the Floor landed on Broadway with Burgess as one of the lead female dancers.